Written by: Katie Constantine

 (Image 1: Jazza; Image 2: Kasey Golden)

 It became a YouTube trend to thrift vintage paintings and alter the canvas with one’s own paint.
-Jazza, who has over 6 million subscribers, took a piece that looks like it was based on the Romantic era, and added a dragon and knight.
-Kasey Golden, who has over 1 million subscribers, did the same with a more modern piece and added an alien invasion.
+Jazza, a YouTuber who has over 6 million subscribers, took a Romantic era-inspired oil painting and added a dragon and knight.
+Kasey Golden, a YouTuber who has over 1 million subscribers, did the same with a more modern piece and added an alien invasion.
 This could be controversial because some may say they are ruining the original artist’s work, but others find it inspiring and collaborative.

-While altering vintage are can be fun and refreshing, it can also call into question whether it’s okay to ignore the political context of pieces with controversial subjects.
+While altering vintage art can be fun and refreshing, it can also call into question whether it’s okay to ignore the political context of pieces with controversial subjects.
 For example, Marie Antoinette threw expensive parties while the people of France starved to death, and the alleged quote “let them eat cake” was her tone-deaf response to hearing about the bread shortage in France.
-It could be that the altered art is done out of satire, like in the Dada era, but if these are being promoted out of context, it may be beneficial to fill in the knowledge gap by adding an informative insert in the packaging or online description.
+When adding this quote as a digital enhancement to her portrait, it could be that the altered art is done out of satire, like in the Dada era, but if this is being promoted out of context, it may be beneficial to fill in the knowledge gap by adding an informative insert in the seller’s packaging or online description.

 If you find this new adapted style interesting and inspiring, the National Gallery of Art has an online database of paintings that are in the public domain.
 They encourage people to download the pieces and enjoy them.
 We encourage you to add your own spin if you’re feeling artistically inclined.